Board of Trustees

-Ms. Selitto was elected to the Bloomfield College Board of Trustees in 2011.
-She currently serves as Chair of the Audit Committee and member of the Executive Committee.
+Ms. Iversen was elected to the Bloomfield College Board of Trustees in 1991 and is a former Board Secretary.

 Prior to joining Wells Fargo, he was a Regional Director with Wachovia Bank’s Retirement Services Group where he was responsible for providing law, accounting and other firms with investment and administrative services for employee benefit plans.
 He has been with Wells Fargo since 1993.
 Previously, he held various management and client advisory responsibilities at the Equitable/AXA Group and the Martin E. Segal Company.

-Mr. Banegas’ current community involvement includes serving as a Trustee and President Emeritus of the Board of the Hispanic Business Council Scholarship Foundation of New Jersey; serving on the Advisory Board and Selection Committee of the Volunteer Center of Bergen County’s LEADS Program; and acting as a mentor for the Wealth Management and Amherst College mentoring programs.
+Mr. Banegas was recently appointed to the Board of Directors of the Girl Scouts of Northern New Jersey.
+His other community involvement includes serving as a Trustee and President Emeritus of the Board of the Hispanic Business Council Scholarship Foundation of New Jersey; serving on the Advisory Board and Selection Committee of the Volunteer Center of Bergen County’s LEADS Program; and acting as a mentor for the Wealth Management and Amherst College mentoring programs.
 He has supported Habitat for Humanity, the Latino Institute, the Girl Scouts of Bergen County, Reading First, the National Society of Hispanic MBAs, and various other philanthropic organizations.
 Wells Fargo recognized him as a Diversity Champion and served a two-year term on its Wealth Management Diversity Council.

 Dr. Carlozzi began his career in 1978 as an economist at the Federal Reserve Bank of Philadelphia, where he briefed senior managers and conducted research on issues in macroeconomics and international finance.
 In 1983, he joined James J. Lowrey & Co., New York, where he served as Director of Research and a financial advisor to issuers of tax-exempt debt.
 Before joining Meredith in 1996, he was a financial and management consultant, serving as Senior Executive in several start-up and turnaround situations.